robotmlg/these-american-lives/README.md

 ```

 ## Run
-1. Setup the db schema according to `schema.sql`.
-2. Add a `TALReruns/Config/postgresl.json` with your db information
+1. Add a `TALReruns/Config/postgresl.json` with your db information
 ```
 {
     "hostname": "127.0.0.1",